bastibl/gr-ieee802-11/README.md

 # Checking you installation

-As a first step I recommend to test the ```ofdm_loopback.grc``` flow graph.
+As a first step I recommend to test the ```wifi_loopback.grc``` flow graph.
 This flow graph does not need any hardware and allows you to ensure that the software part is installed correctly.
 So open the flow graph and run it.
 If everything works as intended you should see some decoded 'Hello World' packets in the console.

 ## Troubleshooting